Tea Drinkers vs. Coffee Drinkers: Statistics to Know in 2022

 (Statista)

-When it comes to the tea industry, China is predominately the leader in all areas.
-In 2020 alone, the country earned what translates into 78.7 billion US dollars in revenue from tea production.
-Brazil and India found themselves taking 2nd and 3rd place by earning 16 billion and 15.8 billion, respectively.
+When it comes to the global tea industry, China is the undisputed leader across all production and revenue metrics.
+In 2020 alone, the country generated 78.7 billion US dollars in tea revenue.
+Brazil and India secured 2nd and 3rd place by earning 16 billion and 15.8 billion, respectively.

 5. In 2018, bubble tea made a 3,000% jump in orders throughout the Southeast Asia region.